The ultimate guide on what to drink in Spain if you don’t “drink”.

 In this post you’ll learn the words and phrases you need to order or recognize alcohol-free beverages in Spain or in a Spanish-speaking country.

-Some words may vary depending on where you’re at, but don’t worry: you won’t go thirsty with this list!
+Some words may vary depending on where you’re at, but don’t worry: with this list you won’t go thirsty in Spain!